stuebersystems/doc.quattropod.en/docs/standard/quickstart.md

 Connect #### App with QuattroPod

-If you have [connected](#setup) the QuattroPod correctly, the following start page appears on the screen:
+If you have [connected](#setup) the QuattroPod correctly, the following landing page appears on the screen:

 ![](/assets/img/quattropod.landingpage.png)